 This carrot top pesto recipe reinforces the fact that you can prepare a great pesto sauce out of almost anything.

-I decided to prepare carrot green pesto after buying a few bunches of some gorgeous organic carrots.
+I finally decided to prepare this recipe after buying a few bunches of some gorgeous organic carrots.
 It’s a great way to use the entire vegetable and reap the nutritional benefits of those carrot tops!

 What do carrot tops taste like?

-Carrot tops are reminiscent of herbs.
+Carrot tops are very herbaceous.
 They’ve got the freshness of parsley, with the mild flavor of carrots.
 The first time I tried them the flavor blew my mind — they’re incredibly delicious.